Conscription: Norway

 Conscription was constitutionally established the 12 April 1907 with Kongeriket Norges Grunnlov § 119..
 As of March 2016, Norway currently employs a weak form of mandatory military service for men and women.
 In practice recruits are not forced to serve, instead only those who are motivated are selected.
 About 60,000 Norwegians are available for conscription every year, but only 8,000 to 10,000 are conscripted.
 Since 1985, women have been able to enlist for voluntary service as regular recruits.
 On 14 June 2013 the Norwegian Parliament voted to extend conscription to women, resulting in universal conscription in effect from 2015.
 This made Norway the first NATO member and first European country to make national service compulsory for both sexes.
 In earlier times, up until at least the early 2000s, all men aged 19–44 were subject to mandatory service, with good reasons required to avoid becoming drafted.
 There is a right of conscientious objection.
 As of 2020 Norway did not reach gender equity in conscription with only 33% of all conscripted being women.

 In addition to the military service, the Norwegian government draft a total of 8,000 men and women between 18 and 55 to non-military Civil defence duty.
 (Not to be confused with Alternative civilian service.)
 Former service in the military does not exclude anyone from later being drafted to the Civil defence, but an upper limit of total 19 months of service applies.
 Neglecting mobilisation orders to training exercises and actual incidents, may impose fines.

 Russia

 The Russian Armed Forces draw personnel from various sources.
-In addition to conscripts, the 2022 Russian mobilization on account of the Russian invasion of Ukraine revealed Russian irregular units in Ukraine and Russian penal military units as sources of manpower.
-This adds to the BARS (Russia), the National Guard of Russia and the Russian volunteer battalions.
+In addition to conscripts, the 2022 Russian mobilization following the invasion of Ukraine included Russian irregular units in Ukraine and Russian penal military units as sources of manpower.
+The country's armed forces are further supplemented by Russia's combat reserve force, the National Guard of Russia, and Russian volunteer battalions.